 St. Elizabeths Hospital

 Commonwealth has provided compliance services at St. Elizabeths Hospital, a National Historic Landmark, for over ten years.
 The hospital is historically significant for its siting, development, and uses as a therapeutic, scenic setting for the treatment of patients.
 Developed on a plateau along the Anacostia hills surrounding the core of Washington D.C., St. Elizabeths’ campus offers panoramic views and unique vantage points toward Alexandria, the National Cathedral, the Washington Monument, and the U.S. Capitol dome.
 Of particular note are its clusters of historic brick buildings dating from the 1850s to 1960s.
 Large historic trees, original brick and concrete walkways, native stone walls, Victorian garden ornaments, and other cultural landscape features enhance the site’s period of significance.
 St. Elizabeths is being developed to support the multi-year consolidation of the U.S. Department of Homeland Security into one large complex, with a portion being adapted for mixed commercial, multi-family, and commercial land uses.
 Since 2008, Commonwealth has provided services for project compliance with NEPA and Section 106 requirements of NHPA, including developing preservation, design, and development guidelines, as well as memorandums of agreement.
-In addition, Commonwealth landscape architects have provided design and construction administration services for the rehabilitation of the historic, Gothic Revival-style Center Building, one of the oldest buildings on the campus, as the headquarters for the Secretary of Homeland Security.
+In addition, Commonwealth provided design and construction administration services for the rehabilitation of the historic, Gothic Revival-style Center Building, one of the oldest buildings on the campus, as the headquarters for the Secretary of Homeland Security.

 Wilson’s Creek National Battlefield